Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

-Although the direct use of low-level particle information may be considered too aggressive for immediate experimental adoption, a key contribution of this work lies in the development of a complete and calibratable analysis strategy, constructed with reference to several real LHC analyses.
-In brief, the framework features a mass-decorrelated $h_1 h_2 \to 4b$ ``event tagger'', enabling $HH$ signal calibration through the $ZZ$ process, and an estimator for $(m_{h_1}, m_{h_2})$ to extract peak-like structures in the mass spectrum.
-Extensive validation studies further confirm the reliability of the method.
+Although the direct use of low-level particle information may appear aggressive for immediate experimental deployment, a central contribution of this work is the development of a complete and calibratable analysis strategy, constructed with reference to experimentally-grounded strategies at the LHC.
+In brief, the framework features a mass-decorrelated $h_1 h_2 \to 4b$ ``event tagger'', enabling $HH$ signal calibration through the $ZZ$ process and intermediate validation through $ZH$, and an estimator for $(m_{h_1},\,m_{h_2})$ to extract peak-like structures in the mass spectrum.
+We deliver several validation studies to confirm the reliability of the method.

-Our results, particularly those shown in Fig.~\ref{fig:roc_comparison}, demonstrate that the significant performance gain relies critically on (i) moving beyond jet-based analyses and (ii) the use of sufficiently large training datasets supported by dedicated deep learning engineering.
-While several alternative proposals have explored sensitivity improvements in $HH \to 4b$~\cite{Amacker:2020bmn,Chiang:2024pho,Li:2024qfq,Wu:2025jza}, to our knowledge none have uncovered the level of gain realized here, which we attribute to these two key ingredients.
+Our results, particularly those shown in Fig.~\ref{fig:roc_comparison}, demonstrate that the significant performance gain relies critically on (i) going beyond jet-based analyses and (ii) the use of sufficiently large training datasets supported by dedicated deep-learning engineering.
+Although several alternative proposals have explored sensitivity improvements in $HH \to 4b$~\cite{Amacker:2020bmn,Chiang:2024pho,Li:2024qfq,Wu:2025jza}, to our knowledge none have uncovered the level of gain realized here, which we attribute to these two key ingredients.

-Looking ahead, this approach opens new opportunities for precision Higgs physics and beyond.
-The demonstrated sensitivity suggests that discovery-level evidence for SM Higgs pair production may already be within reach with existing LHC datasets, particularly given the advances in trigger performance since Run~3~\cite{ATLAS:2025nyf,CMS-DP-2023-050,CMS-DP-2025-009}.
-The precision on $\kappa_\lambda$ reaches levels once thought attainable only at the HL-LHC, opening the door to studies previously out of reach, such as tri-Higgs production~\cite{Abouabid:2024gms}.
-More broadly, the particle-level framework offers a scalable template for next-generation searches, where full-event analyses, empowered by advances in artificial intelligence techniques---larger models, richer training samples, and greater computing power---promise to access previously unexplored regions of parameter space.
+Looking forward, this approach opens new opportunities for precision Higgs physics and beyond.
+The demonstrated sensitivity suggests that observation-level reach for SM di-Higgs production may already be attainable with existing LHC datasets, with further gains expected from upgraded $HH\to 4b$ resolved trigger strategies introduced since Run~3~\cite{ATLAS:2025nyf,CMS-DP-2023-050,CMS-DP-2025-009}, as well as from continued scaling of the training sample size and model capacity, which we find have not yet reached saturation.
+We show that the achievable precision on $\kappa_\lambda$ reaches levels previously thought accessible only at the HL-LHC, thereby opening the possibility of studies that were long considered out of reach, such as tri-Higgs production~\cite{Abouabid:2024gms}.
+More broadly, our particle-level strategy provides a scalable template for next-generation searches, in which full-event analyses, empowered by advances in deep learning---larger models, richer training samples, and greater computing power---promise to boost a variety of signal searches and access previously unexplored regions of parameter space.